ViktorBusk/LunarChad/README.md

 * [LunarVim](https://github.com/LunarVim/LunarVim) has a great default configuration, with LSP + project support, right out of the box.

-* [NvChad](https://github.com/NvChad/NvChad) looks great and comes with a variety of built in themes to choose from.
+* [NvChad](https://github.com/NvChad/NvChad) looks stunning and comes with a variety of built in themes to choose from.

 **LunarChad** is a [LunarVim](https://github.com/LunarVim/LunarVim) configuration stylized to look like [NvChad](https://github.com/NvChad/NvChad)
 (with a personal touch 😄)